-Sea lice are naturally occurring ectoparasitic copepods.
+Sea lice are naturally-occurring tiny, translucent ectoparasitic copepods, which affect both wild and farmed fish and do not affect humans.
 Sea lice attach to the surface of a fish's skin, usually behind sheltered areas such as the fins and gills.

 Once attached they will feed off the mucus, skin and blood which can cause the following pathogenic effects in salmon: skin damage, bleeding, a decrease in carcass quality at harvest, reduced growth rates, a loss of their physical and microbial protective function, and increased susceptibility to secondary infections due to the disruption of the epithelium (tissues) at the point of attachment.

 Aside from the direct damage to the fish’s skin, the potential for secondary infections to arise is a major concern for Scottish salmon farmers.
 Treating salmon for these parasites is paramount to maintaining fish health and welfare.